Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
     * run the HAYDEN_minotaur.sh script.
     * Move the minotaur file into the root directory.

+    Useful commands that may help you out: cd, ls, mv, find, tree

 ## 5. Internet Expressway

         This puzzle consists of using data through the internet.
+Did you know we have a website?
+        It's uah.acm.org :)
+        Let's use our website as a data source.

+      Your goal is to find any number of one line commands that will:
+      *

     Useful commands that may help you out: